shashank022002/musicblocks/guide/README.md

 | | | For example: Transposing C-D-E-F by 4 (fifth) will give us G-A-B-C
 | | | To transpose an octave: shift by the mode length (7 in major scales) up or down. |

-#### <a name="Set Key"></a>3.2.5 Set Key
+#### <a name="SET-KEY"></a>3.2.5 Set Key

+The *Set key* block is used to change both the mode and key of the current scale.
+(The current scale is used to define the mapping of Solfege to notes and also the number of half steps take by the the *Scalar step* block.)
+For example, by setting the key to C Major, the scale is defined by starting at C and applying the pattern of half steps defined by a Major mode.
+In this case, the pattern of steps skips past all of the sharps and flats.
+(On a piano, C Major is just the white keays).

+When using the *Set key* block, the mode argument is used to define the pattern of half steps and the key argument is used to define the starting position of the pattern.
+For example, when mode = "major" and key = "C", the pattern of half steps is 2 2 1 2 2 2 1 and the first note in the scale from which the pattern is applied is "C".

 | Set Key Example |
 | --- |
 | ![set key](./setkey1.svg "set key example") |

-The *Set key* block is used to set the key and mode, e.g, C Major.
-It is used to change both the mode and key of the current scale.
-(The current scale is used to define the mapping of Solfege to notes and also the number of half steps take by the the *Scalar step* block.)
-When starting at C, the pattern of a Major mode steps past sharps and flats, consequently there are no sharps or flats in the example.

-The example above demonstrates traveling up and down the major scale by moving an octave up from the starting note, do, one note at a time and then back down the same way.
+Using the example above, one can modify the arguments to *Set key* in order to move up and down one octave in a scale.
+The example shows C Major scale, but it could be used for any combination of key and mode.

 | Standard Notation for Set Key Example |
 | --- |
 | ![set key notation](./setkey2.png "Standard Notation Set Key") |

 [RUN LIVE](https://musicblocks.sugarlabs.org/index.html?id=1662103714150464&run=True)

-When using the *Set key* block, the mode argument is used to define the pattern of half steps and the key argument is used to define the starting position of the pattern.
-For example, when mode = "major" and key = "C", the pattern of half steps is 2 2 1 2 2 2 1 and the first note in the scale from which the pattern is applied is "C".

 Examples are shown in the following table.